OAGi/Score/docs/user_guide/index.rst

    2. *Cardinality Max*.
 The value shall be a non-negative number that is equal or more than *Cardinality Min*.
-The value can also be “unbounded”.
-Entering -1 to this field is also recognized as “unbounded”.
+The value can also be "unbounded".
+Entering -1 to this field is also recognized as "unbounded".
 It should be noted that if 0 value is entered, the system will ask for the Definition field to be filled with explanation why it is 0. *Cardinality Max* is required.